michaeladel92/a_mich_adl/README.md

 <h3>if you want try at your local host:</h3>
-1.download the files and put it in the htdocs [local server Xampp] 2.there is folder called sql that has the database for the website, upload it in phpmyadmin localhost.
+1.download the files and put it in the htdocs [local server Xampp] <br>
+2.there is folder called sql that has the database for the website, upload it in phpmyadmin localhost. <br>
-3. make sure the connection.php inside folder include and at the admin match your localhost phpmyadmin it should work fine
+3. make sure the connection.php inside folder include and at the admin<br>
+ match your localhost phpmyadmin <br>
+ it should work fine